Destiny 2 PvE Meta: What are the best weapons right now?

 This is thanks to the seasonal artifact mod, Particle Deconstruction.
 This puts a massive 40% debuff on enemies, and all you need to do is shoot at them with either a Fusion Rifle or Linear Fusion Rifle.
 They’ve become monsters for DPS, especially against Champions and Bosses.

 Elsewhere, Rocket Launchers are performing well thanks to the new addition of Destiny 1 legend Gjallarhorn.
-Its exotic perk brings up all other legendary Rocket Launchers too, making the subclass even more viable than it was.
+Its exotic perk brings up all other legendary Rocket Launchers too, making the entire archetype even more viable than it was.

 Elsewhere, the meta is pretty open.
 Many timeless classics are good, and in terms of your primary weapon, previous reliable options remain reliable.
 Hand Cannons, Auto Rifles, and SMGs are all top-tier picks.